-Descriptions of courses I teach at the University of Colorado Denver
+Descriptions of courses I teach as a professor at the University of Colorado

 Inventors and entrepreneurs tend to characterize innovation as a process of trial and error.
 To innovate is to iterate: make a prototype, learn something from it, and make another prototype.
 At a certain point, once a decade perhaps, all the tinkering and the hacking yields sudden insight into a bigger picture.
 The prototype, valuable in itself, comes to inspire a larger conceptual paradigm, a different set of questions and possibilities, a new way of envisioning the digital future.
 This course is about those pivotal moments, the birth of breakthrough ideas in digital innovation.
 The final project prompts students to communicate the vital legacy of these ideas to millennials—the generation of aspiring innovators who, despite having grown up with computers, have inherited no innate knowledge of their intellectual history.